AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_01.md

 - The machine appears under **Active Directory Users and Computers (ADUC)** in the **"Computers"** container.
-- You can now log in using domain credentials (e.g., `corp\it.jdoe`)
+- You can now log in using domain credentials (e.g., `corp\it.jdoe`) Capture  ADUC view showing the joined computer

 > 💡 *This step is required before deploying GPOs, endpoint protection, or centralized user policies.*

----

-### 📸 Screenshot Suggestions:
-- Domain join success confirmation window
-- ADUC view showing the joined computer
-- Windows login screen with `corp\` domain option

 ---